 “Canto Voice” is a full iOS application, as well as an iMessage application.
-It has standard capabilities like the speech-to-text, text-to-speech, and can translate between Cantonese in Traditional Chinese, Cantonese in faux Simplified Chinese, and English.
+It has standard capabilities like speech-to-text, text-to-speech, and can translate between Cantonese in Traditional Chinese, Cantonese in faux Simplified Chinese, and English.
 These are done using a mix of standard Microsoft, Apple System and Apple NLP APIs.
 Explicit care was also taken to minimize and visually communicate load times on the iMessage app.

-We also use our own (evolving) Cantonese romanization database, beginning with a mix of online resources and community input.
+We also use our own evolving Cantonese romanization database (currently Jyutping), beginning with a mix of online resources and community input.
 This allows as to tokenize Chinese text and transliterate Cantonese on-device, and in real time.

 “Canto Voice” is scheduled for continuous improvement, through cycles of Research & Evaluation, Prioritization, Design, and Release.
 Whilst iMessage was the most popular platform for our users (considering both Android and iOS users), WhatsApp and WeChat also saw relatively high usage.
 Immediate next steps includes expanding and user testing on other platforms, additional features like interpreting audio and images offline, as well as removing the Translation limit by commercializing the app and introducing a paid tier.

 In our research, there are still many systemic issues that create barriers between Cantonese speakers and their families.
 This project was geared towards designing something that was quick and had real (shippable) impact.
 In the long run, solutions could be investigated that improve exposure to Cantonese through the availability of educational resources and cultural artifacts.
 “Canto Voice” is simply one first step towards eroding communication barriers in order to bring families closer together.